-Enterprise AI Procurement: What Must Be Defined Before Vendor Evaluation
+Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Many enterprise AI initiatives stall because vendor engagement starts before internal clarity exists.
 This article outlines the decisions organisations must resolve before evaluating AI vendors.

 The conversation with vendors happens too early.
 Not always, but often enough that the pattern warrants attention.
-An organisation identifies interest in enterprise AI, procurement initiates vendor engagement, and then discovers that the questions vendors ask expose gaps in internal clarity that should have been resolved first.
+An organisation identifies interest in enterprise AI, procurement initiates vendor engagement, and then discovers that the questions vendors ask expose gaps in internal clarity that were most effectively resolved before that conversation began.

 Most enterprise AI vendors can demonstrate capability, articulate commercial models, and respond to standard procurement requirements.
-Enterprise AI decisions, however, require organisations to answer questions about their own operating environment, architectural constraints, and risk appetite with a level of specificity that traditional ICT procurement rarely demanded.
+Enterprise AI decisions, however, involve questions about an organisation's own operating environment, architectural constraints, and risk appetite at a level of specificity that traditional ICT procurement rarely demanded.

 Vendors cannot answer these questions on behalf of the customer.
 They can advise, but the decisions belong to the organisation.
 When these questions remain unresolved during vendor selection, the answers get made implicitly through vendor responses, pilot design, and contract terms.
 Those implicit answers often turn out to be the wrong ones.